sejalv/data-ops-lottery-platform-sv/README.md

 select * from daily_event_summary;
 ```

-## Future Enhancements
+## Notes and Future Enhancements
-* IaC and CI/CD workflows
+* There might be a little lag in the consumer event count showing up on the Grafana dashboard, but eventually it tallies up (Producer Sent = Consumer Processed + Consumer Failed).
+* CI workflows with unit tests can be integrated in later.
-* Improved validation with tools like pydantic
+* Validation can be improved with tools like pydantic.
-* Improved observability metrics for stream latency, eg. Prometheus gauge to show lag between event_timestamp and now() to measure freshness.
+* More observability metrics like stream latency, eg. Prometheus gauge to show lag between event_timestamp and now() to measure freshness, can be introduced later.